dotnetrdf/dotnetrdf/v3ChangeNotes.md

 ## .NET serialization support has been removed

 We recommend instead using one of the supported RDF/SPARQL syntaxes to serialize/deserialize triples, graphs, stores or SPARQL results.

+## The static UriLoader class has a new non-static replacement

+The new `VDS.RDF.Parsing.Loader` class provides similar functionality to the `VDS.RDF.Parsing.UriLoader` class but uses the more modern `System.Net.Http` library for its HTTP connections.
+Making the class non-static allows you to create multiple loader instances configured with different `HttpClient` instances.
+The main "missing" feature of the new `Loader` class is caching, which can (and should) be handled at the HttpClient layer.